IBM-Cloud/SSComments/README.md

 ![the app](http://i.imgur.com/wXqIRk6.png)

-*Disclaimer: these bots generate sentences based on what they learn from reddit
+*Disclaimer: these bots generate sentences based on what they learn from reddit;
-- not everything they say is 100% appropriate.*
+not everything they say is 100% appropriate.*

 # Configuration